ctoestreich/grails-coffeescript-compiler-plugin/README.md

 }
 ```

-By default the plugin will process any `*.coffee` files whose companion `*.js` file has a newer timestamp.
-If you wish to disable this feature to skip recompile (in the case of quickly dubugging JavaScript files on without touching coffee (probably not recommended generally) add the following flag.
+By default the plugin on startup will process any `*.coffee` files whose companion `*.js` file has a newer timestamp.
+If you wish to disable this feature to skip recompile on startup.

 ```groovy
 "coffeescript-compiler" {